elastic/elastic-agent/docs/test-framework-dev-guide.md

 ### GCloud CLI
 The integration testing framework spins up resources in GCP.
-To acheive this, it needs the [GCloud CLI](https://cloud.google.com/sdk/gcloud) to be installed on the system where the tests are initiated from.
+To achieve this, it needs the [GCloud CLI](https://cloud.google.com/sdk/gcloud) to be installed on the system where the tests are initiated from.

 ### Beats